boogah/total-pushover/readme.txt

    define('PUSHOVER_USER_KEY', 'your-pushover-user-key');
    ```

+= How do I make sure I've configured my API Token and User Key correctly? =

+As of version 1.1.0, there's a link on the "Plugins -> Installed Plugins" page (when the plugin is active) that will send you a test message.

 = Would you consider adding Pushbullet support? =

 This plugin was created and — continues to be maintained — for totally selfish personal reasons.
 Since I don't use Pushbullet at all, I don't feel that I could adequately support that service.